jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 global and local.

-Pressing `S-TAB` (`markdown-shifttab`) cycles _globally_ between three levels of visibility:
+Pressing `S-TAB` (`markdown-shifttab`) cycles _globally_ between three levels of visibility, as shown in the screenshot below:

-1. table of contents view (headings only),
+1. headings only (overview),
-2. outline view (top-level headings only),
+2. top-level headings only (contents),
-3. full document view (all sections visible).
+3. all sections visible (show all).

 ![Global Visibility Cycling](images/global-visibility.png)